Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

 Now you should do actual migration.\
 How to migrate deployments?\
-Just scale them and due to old Node Group tainted as `No Schedule`, new pods will be created on new group.\
+Scale them and due to old Node Group tainted as `No Schedule`, new pods will be created on new group.\
 Simple as that.\
 Almost.